XJTLU 2+2 Students

 If you require a specific room due to a medical condition, please complete the Medical Evidence Template which must be signed by a GP/Specialist or returned with a note on lettere headed paper from the practice.
 We will then take this into consideration when allocating rooms.
 The deadline to provide us with this information to guarantee your priority room is the 1st August 2020.

 We also recommend that you speak to our Student Welfare Advice and Guidance team who can look into any other arrangements you may require whilst in University.
 We would especially advise you speak to the team if you need any adaptations to your room.

 My room offer has expired

 You are given 24 hours in which to accept a room offer.
 When room offers expire the accommodation application is closed and the room is offered to another student.
-If you would like your accommodation application re-enabled you must contact the Accommodation Office (firstname.lastname@example.org).
+If you would like your accommodation application re-enabled you must contact the Accommodation Office on 0151 795 0319 and we will reopen your application.
 Please note that there is then no guarantee that the Accommodation Office will be able to send a second room offer or that it will be the same room type/location.